-Marji Ross, president of Regnery Publishing, released this official statement: “The Times’ list does not represent national sales of conservative books as accurately as other widely-published bestseller lists.
+Marji Ross, president of Regnery Publishing, released this statement: “The Times’ list does not represent national sales of conservative books as accurately as other widely-published bestseller lists.
 Therefore, we will no longer promote, publicize or frankly even bother to mention this list.”

 Ross added: “Instead, we will continue to track sales, as a large number of media groups do, through Nielsen’s BookScan report, and we will use the Publisher’s Weekly bestseller list as our benchmark.”